R2Northstar/NorthstarDocs/docs/Modding/mapping/MRVN-Radiant/textures.md

 The RPAK method involves using [RePak](../../repak/map.md) to compile your `.dds` texture files into material entries into a `.rpak` based on a JSON configuration.

+After generating the `.rpak` file make sure the `.rpak` is named the same as your bsp map file.
+This makes sure the `.rpak` loads properly with the map.
-After generating the `.rpak` file (and optionally a `.starpak` if texture streaming is enabled), place the file(s) into the `pak/` folder within your mod directory.
+Place the `.rapk` file(s) into the `pak/` folder within your mod directory.
 The game will automatically load them from there.

 Example folder layout:
 ![RePak Folder Example](../../../_static/images/mrvn/textures/rpak_example_folder.jpg)

 ---

+##### Optional: Using `rpak.json` for Custom `.rpak` Load Behavior

-You can include an `rpak.json` file in your `pak/` folder to define how your RPAK files are loaded by the game.
+You can optionally include an `rpak.json` file in your `pak/` folder to control how your RPAK files are handled by the game.
 This allows you to specify preload and postload behavior, or set up aliases for existing RPAK files.

-You can read about it [here](../../guides/tools/rpakmodding.md)
+For more details, see the [RPAK Modding Guide](../../guides/tools/rpakmodding.md).

 ## Common Problems